adiell/ds-project-template/{{ cookiecutter.repo_name }}/README.md

     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── tests              <- Tests for the code
+    │
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` └── README.md          <- The top-level README for developers using this project.
+    ├── requirements.txt   <- The requirements file for reproducing the environment ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── Makefile           <- Makefile with commands like `make data` or `make train` └── README.md          <- The top-level README for developers using this project.